iFixit/head-blaster/README.md

 ## head-blaster
-A programmatic way to alter the s3 headers of many keys in many buckets.
+A programmatic way to alter *many* s3 objects in many buckets in parallel

 Usage: